 Many of our customers are using other cloud services such as SharePoint and Microsoft Azure to store their content, and I find that implementation headaches can be avoided with a good CMS that plays nice with existing processes and data, so that disruption and data loss are kept to a minimum.

 Sitefinity has a built-in API platform that communicates directly with SharePoint and integrates with Microsoft Azure, giving content marketers easy access to their digital assets anytime and anywhere inspiration strikes.
-It’s a great way to combine the security and convenience of Sitefinity Digital Experience Cloud (DEC) with the extra features of cloud services for the flexibility to manage digital images and videos on the go.
+It’s a great way to combine the security and convenience of Sitefinity Insight with the extra features of cloud services for the flexibility to manage digital images and videos on the go.

 Last but not least, website malfunctions happen more often than we like to admit.
 Not only are they embarrassing, they can do real harm to your brand.
 That’s why it’s crucial for busy content marketers to have direct contact with a team of reliable IT support specialists who can troubleshoot issues quickly.